sfaut/csv/README.md

 ## Example -- Mapping

-Each row can be modified while reading.
+Each CSV entry can be modified while reading.
 Fields can be added or removed, values can be updated.

 ```php
 const populations = [